 Regardless of the size of your organisation, health and safety training should be at the top of your priority list.
 People are still dying due to accidents at work, or are being left seriously ill, so it’s key to keep your employees aware of risks and offer training that will enable them to both identify and deal with risks.

-We’ve got some key reasons why health and safety training is important for your business.
+We’ve got some key reasons why health and safety training is important for your business and anyone looking to improve their employability within health and safety jobs.

 Risk is present in all workplaces